dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 So, the message is Morse code, “hidden” right before the first person’s introduction of each episode.

-When I finally heard it, I downloaded each episode’s audio tract, and with FFmpeg, I isolated the ~6 seconds of each chunk, also filtering out everything but the frequency range used to transmit the code.
+When I finally heard it, I downloaded each episode’s audio tract, and with FFmpeg, I isolated ~6 seconds of each chunk, also filtering out everything but the frequency range used to transmit the code.

 I could find the approximate frequency, after few iterations, thanks to this website: [https://morsecode.world/international/decoder/audio-decoder-adaptive.html](https://morsecode.world/international/decoder/audio-decoder-adaptive.html)